 Dominelli Pleads Guilty As Last Days Of Empire Relived

-SAN DIEGO (AP) _ J. David Dominelli, pleading guilty to felony charges stemming from the collapse of his multimillion-dollar investment empire, admitted fabricating his image of a savvy moneytrader to lure investors.
+SAN DIEGO (AP) _ J. David Dominelli, pleading guilty to felony charges stemming from the collapse of his multimillion-dollar investment empire, admitted fabricating an image as a savvy moneytrader to lure investors.

 Dominelli and Parin Columna, a former employee of J. David & Co., pleaded guilty Thursday before U.S. District Court Judge William Enright, formalizing a plea-bargain agreement reached earlier this month.